tdwg/website/conferences/2024/index.md

 SPNHC and TDWG first met jointly in 2018 (Dunedin, New Zealand).
 The joint conference was widely viewed as beneficial to both organizations and something we should do periodically.
 TDWG last met in Asia in 2012 (Beijing), and SPNHC has never met in Asia.
 By holding our second joint meeting in Okinawa, Japan, our organizations welcome new participants from across Asia.
 Please join us and meet your colleagues from around the world!

-## Calls for organized sessions (CLOSED)
+## Organized Sessions

-The [call for proposals to organize sessions](https://mailchi.mp/tdwg.org/spnhc-tdwg-2024-okinawa-call-for-organized-sessions) (i.e., symposia, panels, workshops, etc.) has been distributed (11 Jan 2024).
-The submission (hard) deadline is 16 February 2024, at the close of Business in your time zone.
-Please contact the [conference organizers](mailto:okinawa2024@spnhc.org) with any questions.
+A general call for proposals of sessions (e.g., symposia, panels, workshops) was distributed in January 2024 (deadline 16 February).
+The proposed sessions were categorized and reviewed by the Program Committee and [posted on the conference website](/conferences/2024/sessions/) in advance of the call for abstracts.

 ## Call for abstracts